nyu-mll/jiant/README.md

 To exactly reproduce experiments from [the ELMo's Friends paper](https://arxiv.org/abs/1812.10860) use the [`jsalt-experiments`](https://github.com/jsalt18-sentence-repl/jiant/tree/jsalt-experiments) branch.
 That will contain a snapshot of the code as of early August, potentially with updated documentation.

+## Getting Started
+1) Run the dependencies file.
+2) Download the submodules.
+3) Download the GLUE data.
+4) Run demo.sh to see an example of pretraining and fine-tuning on a task.

 ## Dependencies

 Make sure you have installed the packages listed in `environment.yml`.